 Please note that internships are available for students who have completed three semesters of coursework at Pitt or a transfer university as a degree-seeking student.

-More than 75 percent of GBI: Sydney students complete an internship, and with good reason.
+More than 75% of GBI: Sydney students complete an internship.
 An international internship is your opportunity to create a stand-out resume, and you will be challenged to apply your coursework to the work world, acquire cultural competence, and create professional connections that can last a lifetime.
 Not only will your LinkedIn profile get a boost, but your marketability to future employers will too.

-Internships in GBI: London are 20 hours per week, excluding commuting time.
+Internships via GBI Sydney are 20 hours per week, excluding commuting time.
 In addition to workplace experience, you will also meet with peers and faculty for internship seminars to help you get the most out of the experience.
 Internships are always unpaid, always for three credits, and always pass/fail.